HappyNatsu10/Tomodachi_Game/README.md

-Be really careful when running the program unless you really want to find out it was named "Tomodachi Game"
+Be really careful when running the program unless you really want to find out why it was named "Tomodachi Game"

 Love ya: HappyNatsu